MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/80_table_assembly.md

 ## Table Feet

 !!!! tip
-    These feet are not required if building a Casa enclosure for you Milo.
+    These feet are not required if building a Casa enclosure for your Milo.
 Instead, follow the directions within the Casa instructions.

 Install an M5 Heat-set insert into each table bolt-down bracket.